 If you’ve been single at all in the past few years, there’s a pretty good chance that you made a Tinder account at some point.

-There’s also a pretty good chance that you renounced the app after about a week, then you reinstalled it, probably because you saw your ex going around with someone new and shiny.
+There’s also a pretty good chance that you renounced the app after about a week, then reinstalled it, probably because you saw your ex going around with someone new and shiny.
 Then you uninstalled it again, and then you reinstalled it.
 Ad infinitum.

 For the uninitiated, here’s how it all works: by applying a fairly simple algorithm based on pre-selected age and location preferences, Tinder allows users to “swipe” through an apparently bottomless selection of potential romantic and/or sexual partners.
 Two users “match” by making affirmative right swipes on each other’s profiles, signifying mutual attraction.

 The two users then communicate with each other via the app’s direct messaging feature.
-From that point forward, the matched pair are left to gauge individual compatibility and decide whether or not to pursue something further.
+From that point forward, the matched pair are left to gauge individual compatibility and decide whether to pursue something further.

 Tinder first launched in late 2012, 17 years after the debut of Match.com officially kick-started the online dating revolution in 1995.
 The app experienced immediate traction, gaining over 50 million active users in its first two years.
 Its reputation was less than favorable.
 Over the years, public reception of Tinder has remained overwhelmingly negative; users themselves have cited Tinder as superficial, even cynical.